makinacorpus/DbToolsBundle/docs/content/configuration/reference.md

 :::tip
 When configuring in Symfony you must add an extra `db_tools` top-level section in order to avoid conflicts with other bundles.
-When configuring for the standalone console tool, this extra top-level section must be omitted.
+When configuring for the standalone console tool or for the Docker image, this extra top-level section must be omitted.
 :::

 :::warning
-When working with the standalone console tool, all relative path are relative to the `workdir` option.
+When working with the standalone console tool or with the Docker image, all relative path are relative to the `workdir` option.
 If none provided, then path are relative to the configuration file directory the path is defined within.